Library Service Roadmap

 Will I Have to Wear a Mask in the Library?

 Yes.
 Masks or coverings over the nose and mouth must be worn by patrons using the library, per Gov. Mike DeWine’s order of 07-23-2020.
 Children 6 years of age and older must also wear masks.
 The Library will have masks available at no charge for those who need them, including children.
 Staff will be wearing masks.
-Those patrons with a medical reason they cannot wear a mask or cloth face shield are advised to phone the Library in advance to talk with staff about how their library needs can be met.
+Those patrons with a medical reason they cannot wear a mask or appropriate covering over the mouth and nose are advised to phone the Library in advance to talk with staff about how their library needs can be met.
 (Photo: Library Mascot Booker Bear wants all of our patrons and staff to stay safe!
 Masks are required.
 Thank you!

 First Hour for Seniors and Vulnerable Patrons